 Soco light pink flowers start to reveal themselves from spring to mid-summer.
 The flowers are quite pointy at the tips and less wrinkled at the edges.
 The inside tube has a white-pink color with long nectar guides that are also pink.

-Although the base of Socotranum looks solid and strong, it produces beautiful flowers that add an elegant touch to the overall tree.
-And this brings us to the end of our adenium tour right here.
+Although the base of Socotranum looks solid and strong, it produces beautiful flowers that add an elegant touch to the overall strong-looking tree.

 The End of Our Adenium Tour

 Wow, what a great exploration!
-We hope you are not too overwhelmed.
+Time does fly by, doesn't it.
+We hope this is not too overwhelming.
 But if you do feel so, it's perfectly normal.
 Sometimes we don't remember all of them either.
-The more you play around with these cuties, the more your love will grow for them.
+The more you play around with these cuties, the more your love for them will grow.

 Share or pin this post!